aetperf/aetperf.github.io/_posts/2025-10-13-Performance-Analysis-of-Parallel-Data-Replication-Between-Two-PostgreSQL-18-Instances-on-OVH.md

 - **No constraints**: No foreign key, check, or unique validation
 - **No triggers**: No trigger execution overhead

 This represents the absolute minimum overhead possible.
-The fact that lock contention persists suggests the bottleneck lies in PostgreSQL's buffer management and relation extension architecture rather than higher-level features.

 ---